Am I (the home/business owner) required to register my alarm system?

 - Instruct all authorized alarm users on the provisions of this chapter, emphasizing the importance of avoiding false alarms.
 It is presumed that proper instruction has not been provided if there are more than two false alarms in any six-month period per alarm site.

-- Provide reasonable notice to Kitsap 911 prior to the activation of an alarm for maintenance, repair, testing, or instructional purposes.
+- Provide reasonable notice to Kitsap 911 before the activation of an alarm for maintenance, repair, testing, or instructional purposes.

 - Respond or cause a representative to respond to an alarm site within 30 minutes upon notification of the need to deactivate a malfunctioning alarm system, to provide the right of entry to the premises, or to provide alternative security for the premises.